AMBER Alerts: Law and Background

 AMBER Alerts Law: Formation of the System

-The system takes its name from 9-year-old Amber Hagerman, who was abducted and murdered in Arlington, Texas, in 1996.
-Amber's parents quickly reported the abduction to authorities and the media, but their efforts were to no avail.
-The girl's body was found in a drainage ditch four days after the abduction.
+The AMBER Alert Program takes its name from 9-year-old Amber Hagerman.
+She was abducted and murdered in Arlington, Texas, in 1996.
+Amber's parents promptly reported the abduction to authorities and the media, but their efforts were to no avail.
+Their child's body was found in a drainage ditch four days after the kidnapping.

-The Hagermans subsequently pushed Texas legislators to create the system that would become AMBER Alerts.
-Other states soon developed their own AMBER Alert systems as well.
+The Hagermans pushed Texas legislators to create the AMBER Alert plan.
+Other states soon developed their own AMBER Alert systems.
+Today, all 50 states, the District of Columbia, and Puerto Rico have active AMBER Alert programs.

 In addition, the PROTECT Act: